Dave Dobbyn: Solo career (1986–present)

 In 1999 Dobbyn joined Jan Hellriegel and Toi Iti to co-write "Read About It", the theme song of the Duffy Books in Homes programme which is still performed by 100,000 children annually.

 Dobbyn's hit song "Loyal" (1988) from his debut solo album Loyal (1988) was used as an anthem for Team New Zealand's failed 2003 America's Cup defence.
 He has also produced albums for Australian singer Grant McLennan and contributed to albums by Jenny Morris, Gyan Evans, Wayne Gillespie and Bic Runga.
 In 2000 Dobbyn toured New Zealand with Runga and Tim Finn.
 The tour was recorded and the live album, Together in Concert: Live (2000) was released soon after.
 The tour also included the lead off song "Just Add Water" from his 2000 album Hopetown, a record Dobbyn has since referred to as "a cartoon album".

 In 2005, Dobbyn released his sixth solo album; Available Light.
 The album received popular and critical acclaim.
 In the same year Dobbyn performed the lead single from Available Light, "Welcome Home" (2005) at the New Zealand Music Awards ceremony.
 During the performance, Ahmed Zaoui, who was appealing a security certificate issued due to alleged links to terrorist groups, appeared on stage with Dobbyn.

 2008 saw Dobbyn release Anotherland.
 The album entered the NZ Top 40 Album Charts at Number 2 and remained in the charts for 6 weeks, eventually attaining Gold status.

 In 2009 Dobbyn released a second greatest hits album, including re-recorded versions of "Devil You Know", "Shaky Isles" and "Whaling".
 The second CD includes less known songs.
 A limited edition version also included a DVD tracking his three decades in music, and included interviews with former bandmates and collaborators.

-In 2012 Dobbyn was part of the all-star lineup for the Flight of the Conchords charity single Feel Inside.
+In 2012 Dobbyn was part of the all-star lineup for the Flight of the Conchords charity single "Feel Inside (And Stuff Like That)".
 The song debuted at number 1 on the New Zealand music chart and remained there for two weeks.